 - Step 3: Complete the rental agreement online or at the campus bookstore (see a bookstore associate for help).
 The rental agreement requires a credit card, driver's license or state ID, and an e-mail address.

-- Step 4: Return your book at the end of the semester by Follett's deadline in order to avoid fees.
-Follett will communicate the deadline at the point of rental and will send you a reminder e-mail near the end of the semester.
+- Step 4: Return your book at the end of the semester by Barnes & Noble's deadline in order to avoid fees.
+Barnes & Noble will communicate the deadline at the point of rental and will send you a reminder e-mail near the end of the semester.

 TERMS AND CONDITIONS